exzenter/gradient-hero-animation-helper/readme.txt

 * Modern glassmorphism design

 == Upgrade Notice ==

+= 1.2.0 =
+New movement pattern settings with 10 animation modes and amplitude controls!

 = 1.1.0 =
 New scroll animation panel with keyframe support and export functionality!